NVADG VOLUNTEER CONTRACT

 I will not make negative comments on social media, criticize NVADG or other responding partner groups.

 I HAVE READ THE ABOVE INFORMATION AND UNDERSTAND THE RULES AS STATED.
 I AGREE TO ALL CONDITIONS OF THIS CONTRACT.
-I HAVE BEEN ISSUED AN IDENTIFICATION CARD AND I UNDERSTAND THAT IF I BREAK THE RULES OF THIS CONTRACT, I MAY HAVE TO SURRENDER MY ID CARD AND FORFEIT MY VOLUNTEER STATUS PERMANENTLY.
+I WILL BE ISSUED AN IDENTIFICATION BADGE AND I UNDERSTAND THAT IF I BREAK THE RULES OF THIS CONTRACT, I MAY HAVE TO SURRENDER MY ID BADGE AND FORFEIT MY VOLUNTEER STATUS PERMANENTLY.